Tsaobis Baboon Project

 What to Bring

 Due to the cold nights and hot days, field team members should bring light summer clothes plus sweatshirts and jumpers for the cooler weather.
-A warm fleece is essential for cold winter mornings and evenings (and for possible trips to the coast).
+Woolly hat, gloves, and a warm fleece are essential for cold winter mornings and evenings (and for possible trips to the coast).
 Field clothes should include long-sleeved shirts and long trousers, in addition to t-shirts and shorts.
 Avoid wearing dark colours if possible; lighter colours are much cooler.
 A wide-brimmed hat and sunglasses are essential.
-Previous team members have found it helpful to have a pair of gloves and a woolly hat for the coldest nights and mornings.
 A small lightweight windcheater can also be useful for windy winter mornings.
 In addition to field clothes, some smart clothes will also be useful (e.g. for visits to Windhoek).
 Footwear should include a robust pair of walking boots and a sturdy pair of sandals.

 Personal equipment should include: